MartinRGB/30ProjectsOfBlender/README.md

 # 30ProjectsOfBlender

+I lacked knowledge of 3D Design.For better CG Coding(Unity/Three.js),I decide to start learning Blender.

-I'm Learning Blender for 3D Coding(Unity/Three.js).By learning the theory behind these effect,I can understand how to code interactive effect.
+By learning the theory behind these effect,I can understand how to code interactive effect.

 ### 1.Abstract